 - Soldered and/or galvanized goods – Label necessary soldering and galvenizing tools and nearby products.

-- Printed circuit board and electronic component labels – Barcode and brand electronics with heat-resistant labels.
+- Printed electronic component labels – Barcode and brand electronics with heat-resistant labels.

 Temperature-Resistant Label Benefits

 Check out the differences between temperature-resistant labels and standard paper-based labels:

 - Holds up in direct contact with moisture

 - Can withstand short or extended periods at high temperatures

 - Doesn't require additional sealants or overcoats

 - Can survive multiple cooling or heating cycles

 With technical applications like frozen good and high-heat labeling, knowing you purchased the right product is important.
 Here are popular questions and answers to help set you on the right path.